nuxeo/doc.nuxeo.com-content/src/studio/nuxeo-online-services-portal/security-improvements-faq.md

 ##### Who is Impacted by the Change?

 This change only applies to people using Nuxeo Studio and Nuxeo Marketplace (called developers from here on).
-It won't have any effect on people working every day in your Nuxeo Server instance, even if this instance is hosted in Nuxeo Cloud.
+It won't affect people working every day in your Nuxeo Server instance, even if this instance is hosted in Nuxeo Cloud.

 #### Can you Provide a Summary of the Change?

 When authenticating into Nuxeo Studio or Nuxeo Marketplace, developers are requested to set up a second authentication factor using their phone.

-The second factor setup is requested if it is not done yet, then it is asked once a week during authentication.
+The second factor setup is required if it has not been done yet, then it is asked once a week during authentication.

 ## General FAQ